orkestral/super/README.md

   "Marketing",
   {
     license: "asjdh-efddff734-sdsdf834-233272", // Valid license to use Superchats
-    multidevice: true // (default is false) for used whatsapp beta
+    multidevice: true, // (default is false) for used whatsapp beta
     welcomeScreen: true, // Show or hide welcome in terminal
     retries: 3, // Number of connection attempts
     connectTest: 10_000, // Number of milliseconds to check internet connection